aws/aws-cdk/packages/aws-cdk/README.md

 If you don’t want to see a notice anymore, use "cdk acknowledge <id>".
 For example, "cdk acknowledge 16603".
 ```

-This command returns zero if there is no notice and non-zero otherwise.
-Users can then plug this into a
-pipeline approval workflow and expect manual review if there are any notices.

 ### Bundling

 By default asset bundling is skipped for `cdk list` and `cdk destroy`.
 For `cdk deploy`, `cdk diff`